-Exhibit Number Description 3.1 Amended and Restated Articles of Incorporation.
+nem 0.
+Exm Exhibit Number Description 3.1 Amended and Restated Articles of Incorporation.
 (1) 3.2 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 27,000,000 shares.
 (2) 3.3 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 35,500,000 shares.
 (3) 3.4 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 38,500,000 shares.
 (4) 3.5 Amended and Restated By-Laws.
 (5) 4.1 Amended and Restated Articles of Incorporation (same as Exhibit 3.1).
 4.2 Articles II, VII and XI of the Amended and Restated By-Laws (included in Exhibit 3.5).
-31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+10.1 Consulting Agreement, dated as of December 31, 2013, between the Company and Mary Ann Leeper.
+10.2 Letter Agreement, dated December 5, 2013, between the Company and Karen King.
+(6) 10.3 Change of Control Agreement, effective as of January 20, 2014, between the Company and Karen King.
+(6) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350 (Section 906 of the Sarbanes-Oxley Act of 2002).
-(6) 101 The following materials from the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2013, formatted in XBRL (Extensible Business Reporting Language): (1) the Unaudited Condensed Consolidated Balance Sheets, (2) the Unaudited Condensed Consolidated Statements of Income, (3) the Unaudited Condensed Consolidated Statements of Cash Flows and (4) the Notes to the Unaudited Condensed Consolidated Financial Statements.
-33
+(7) 101 The following materials from the Company's Quarterly Report on Form 10-Q for the quarter ended December 31, 2013, formatted in XBRL (Extensible Business Reporting Language): (1) the Unaudited Condensed Consolidated Balance Sheets, (2) the Unaudited Condensed Consolidated Statements of Income, (3) the Unaudited Condensed Consolidated Statements of Cash Flows and (4) the Notes to the Unaudited Condensed Consolidated Financial Statements.
+(1) Incorporated herein by reference to the Company's Registration Statement on Form SB2, filed with the Securities and Exchange Commission on October 19, 1999.

-- (1) Incorporated herein by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on October 19, 1999. - (2) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 21, 2000. - (3) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 6, 2002. - (4) Incorporated by reference to the Company's Quarterly Report on Form 10-Q for the quarter ended December 31, 2003. - (5) Incorporated by reference to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 22, 2013. - (6) This certification is not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended.
+- (2) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 21, 2000. - (3) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 6, 2002. - (4) Incorporated by reference to the Company's Quarterly Report on Form 10-Q for the quarter ended December 31, 2003.

+(5) Incorporated by reference to the Company's Current Report on Form 8-K filed with the &curities and Exchange Commission on May 22, 2013.
+(6) Incorporated by reference to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on December 11, 2013.
+(7) This certification is not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended.